-The Mount Sinai Children's Center Foundation (CCF) was founded in 1989.
-Every year, the CCF raises most of its funds primarily through the annual Benefit.
-It is through the generous support and enthusiastic participation of our board members and friends that the Jack and Lucy Clark Department of Pediatrics has become one of New York City's preeminent pediatric care facilities.
+The Mount Sinai Children’s Center Foundation (CCF) was founded in 1989 to provide philanthropic support for the Jack and Lucy Clark Department of Pediatrics in the Icahn School of Medicine at Mount Sinai and Mount Sinai Kravis Children’s Hospital.
+Since its inception, the CCF has raised nearly $30 million for the children and families of Mount Sinai, primarily through its annual benefit.
+It is through the generous support and enthusiastic participation of our board members and friends that Mount Sinai Kravis Children’s Hospital has become one of New York City's preeminent pediatric care facilities.

 The generous support of the CCF and its friends enables us to renovate patient floors and to address the psychosocial needs of children while providing top quality medical care.
 Contributions from the CCF have significantly enhanced our research efforts, which seek new approaches to the prevention, diagnosis, and treatment of childhood diseases.
 We conduct groundbreaking research in a number of areas, including food allergy, kidney and liver disease, asthma, and congenital heart defects.
 One significant measure of the success of this effort is the external research funding that has been awarded to investigators in the Mount Sinai Department of Pediatrics, which exceeds $15 million, placing the Department among the top 15 pediatric departments nationwide and surpassing every other pediatric program in New York State in this metric.